noncombatant/futils/src/records_help.md

 records some-file.txt
 ```

-This is similar to POSIX `cat`, except that it will convert any new line
+This is similar to POSIX `cat`, except that it will convert any line break
-sequences into your platform’s native sequence.
+sequences into `\n`.

 ```
 records -d '\r\n' -o '\n' some-file.txt